 Space I is an interactive music installation exploring astrophysical and quantum space.

-The work was commissioned by The Ark: A Cultural Centre for Children and the Arts Council of Ireland in 2016 and composed as artist-in-residence at the European Space Agency (ESTEC) from January - March 2017, with the research phase also incorporating interviews with physicists from DIAS, University of Amsterdam, Leiden Observatory, INRIA Paris and the University of Nijmegen.
+The work was commissioned by The Ark: A Cultural Centre for Children and the Arts Council of Ireland in 2016 and composed as artist-in-residence at the European Space Agency (ESTEC) from January - March 2017.
+The research phase incorporated interviews with physicists from DIAS, University of Amsterdam, Leiden Observatory, INRIA Paris and the University of Nijmegen.

 Space I employs gesture-mapping, sound synthesis and real-time processing to create an immersive sonic learning environment within which music functions as a vehicle for translative epistemology.
-Individual components are thematic and spatiotemporal, designed to take place sequentially in discrete spaces within a building.
+Individual component pieces are thematic and spatiotemporal, designed to take place sequentially in discrete spaces within a building.

-The spaces employ an array of gesture-mapping techniques through an IR interface (Microsoft Xbox Kinect, 2D camera, machine learning / neural networking) to provide a mechanism for the participants to engage with embedded rules and create micro-compositions that render these audible.
+The pieces employ an array of gesture-mapping techniques via infrared interface to provide a mechanism for participants to engage with embedded rules and create micro-compositions that render these audible.
 The gestures incorporated are based on the four fundamental movements necessary for children to develop physical coordination (walking, jumping, throwing and balancing).

 In music, the idea of form exists out-of-time.
 It is an abstract idea, which we comprehend as a singularity.